splashinn/angular/README.md

 # AngularJS Gmail Clone

-This Angular project is intended to teach the fundamentals of how a Angular app works.
+This AngularJS project is intended to teach the fundamentals of how a AngularJS app works.
 * Still needs to be completed.
 * Based off the Thinkful AngularJS tutorial.